Thoracic spine pain is rarely serious but frequently very irritating.

 This "kyphosis" provides the spine with a certain amount of 'give' when for example jumping from a height onto the ground.
 A straight spine would experience too much axial compression, and fracture the bones.

 THORACIC SPINE PAIN CaseFile

-It has many of the hallmarks of Scheurermanns - a stiff and rigid thoracic spine, an increased kyphosis, sometimes a scoliosis, loss of disc space with mild degenerative changes, but without the typical bone changes associated with the disease.
+It has many of the hallmarks of Scheuermann's; a stiff and rigid thoracic spine with an increased kyphosis.
+Sometimes there is a scoliosis and loss of disc space with mild degenerative changes, but without the typical bony changes associated with the disease.

 The attachments of the ribs firstly to the spine via the

-This latter condition, sometimes called TIETZES SYNDROME is quite often, if it affects the ribs on the left, confused with a HEART ATTACK because the pain is directly over the heart, and may be increased wih exercise which stresses the heart (as in angina), but also the rib-sternum joint when breathing deeply.
+This latter condition, sometimes called Tietzes syndrome is quite often, if it affects the ribs on the left, confused with a heart attack because the pain is directly over the heart, and may be increased wih exercise which stresses the heart, as in angina, but also the rib sternum joint when breathing deeply.